 Books and fun experimental tools will also keep the exploration momentum going as you rotate activities within the center and provide meaningful experiences with the wonders of nature.

-Sand and Water Center
+Early Childhood Sand and Water Play Area

 While sometimes referred to as the “sensory area”, the sand and water center is always a popular pick for students.
 This center has multiple benefits, as it gives students creative freedom to explore textures and motions, while also helping develop social skills further, as children typically tend to interact with other students during this activity.